mit-submit/submit-users-guide/source/starting.rst

 A common issue with keys is when you already have a key in your .ssh directory and ssh defaults to a different key than the one uploaded to the submit-portal.
 For example, GitHub commonly uses id_ed25519 keys which can interfere when you try to login.

 There are a few ways to handle this issue.
 If you prefer, you can simply upload the other key to the submit-portal.
-If you would like to use the rsa key, log in with a command like ``ssh -i <path>/.ssh/id_rsa <username>@submit.mit.edu`` or create the appropriate configuration within ``.ssh/config`` like below.
+If you would like to use the ed25519 key, log in with a command like ``ssh -i <path>/.ssh/id_ed25519 <username>@submit.mit.edu`` or create the appropriate configuration within ``.ssh/config`` like below.

 .. code-block:: sh